Birthplace & Historical Archive of Multicapitalism & Context-Based Accounting

 Time to declare a Planetary Accounting Emergency!

-• They fail to express the environmental sustainability performance of individual companies and/or whole sectors
+- They fail to ascertain and/or report the environmental sustainability performance of individual companies and/or whole sectors in sufficiently literal terms

-• They similarly fail to express the social sustainability performance of individual companies or sectors
+- They similarly fail to ascertain and/or report the social sustainability performance of individual companies and/or whole sectors in sufficiently literal terms

-• They fail to measure or report the true state of human well-being in the aggregate, either at the local, national or global levels, and instead simply prop up GDP, which only reinforces unsustainable behaviors in commerce
+- They fail to measure or report the true state of human well-being in the aggregate – be it at the local, national or global level – and instead rely on GDP, which does nothing but reinforce unsustainable behaviors in commerce

 Worse yet is that our conventional accounting systems actually encourage the adoption of policies and practices that perpetuate – and even facilitate – our social and environmental crises because of what they do measure and report on the one hand, and what they do not measure and report on the other.
-This bias comes at the expense of human and environmental well-being, neither of which is measured, much less reported, by current methods.
-We need dashboards that tell us the whole truth, not just a part of it!
+This bias comes at the expense of human and environmental well-being, neither of which is measured, much less reported, by current methods in any sort of literal or complete way.
+We need accounting that tells us the whole truth and not just a part of it!

-Mainstream performance accounting systems, that is, are no longer fit for purpose and deprive us of precisely the kind of information we need to effectively manage for sustainability.
-In short, we are quite literally gaslighting ourselves to death with our own accounting systems!
+Mainstream performance accounting systems, then, are no longer fit for purpose and deprive us of precisely the kind of information we need to effectively manage for sustainability.
+In effect, we are quite literally gaslighting ourselves to death with our own accounting systems!

-Indeed, the human economy and its finance-centric performance accounting systems are dangerously monocapitalistic in form, in the sense that they promote an ethic that narrowly values the growth and health of only one type of capital, economic, at the expense of all others, even though our health and well-being depend on them.
+Indeed, the human economy and its finance-centric, single bottom line performance accounting systems are dangerously monocapitalistic in form, in the sense that they promote an ethic that narrowly values the growth and health of only one type of capital, economic, at the expense of all others, even though our health and well-being depend on them.
 Our problem, therefore, is not capitalism, it is monocapitalism, and the longer we cling to it the less secure we become.

-The solution, we believe, is a new economic doctrine that we call multicapitalism – a system in which businesses and other actors in the world strive to live within their means and ensure the means to live and whose performance is assessed in those terms accordingly.
+The solution, we believe, is a new economic doctrine that we call multicapitalism – a system in which businesses and other actors in the world strive to live within their means and ensure the means to live and whose performance is assessed in those terms, accordingly.
 In multicapitalistic economies, performance is thereby measured, managed and judged in terms of what our impacts on all vital capitals are, not just one of them.
+And all enterprise-level accounting is performed using Generally Accepted Integrated Accounting (GAIA) Principles, not GAAP or IFRS.

-None of the other emergencies we face (climate, biodiversity, water, plastics, population, income inequality, debt, political conflict, etc.) can ever be fully resolved, much less taken up in earnest, unless such accounting systems are first put into place.
+None of the other emergencies we face (climate, biodiversity, water, plastics, population, income inequality, debt, political conflict, racism, etc.) can ever be fully resolved, much less taken up in earnest, unless such accounting systems are first put into place.
 Why not?
-Because the information we need to effectively navigate our way out of them is simply not provided by today’s accounting systems.
-Instead, they incentivize negligent behaviors of precisely the sort that got us into the trouble we’re in!
+Because the information we need to effectively navigate our way out of them is rarely provided by today’s accounting systems.
+Instead, they incentivize negligent behaviors of precisely the sort that got us into trouble in the first place!

 What we desperately need now, therefore, is a new breed of accounting tools that can help us better assess our own performance in today’s terms.
 And for that, there can be no better solution than context-based triple bottom line methods, such as the MultiCapital Scorecard, all of which are free and open-source.
 But will we use them?